iwishiwasaneagle/boxofhope/README.md

 ## Acknowledgements

-We would like to thank Dr Bernd Porr, Dr Nicholas Bailey, and all teaching assistants for their support throughout the project.
+We would like to thank Dr Bernd Porr, Dr Nicholas Bailey, and all University of Glasgow RTEP5 teaching assistants for their support throughout the project.